phdata/pulse/README.md

 Place the `alert-engine.yml` in `
 Alert Engine Advanced Configuration Snippet (Safety Valve) for alert-engine.yml`

+#### Configuring Sentry for Solr

+If Sentry is enabled for Solr, roles and grants will need to be configured for Pulse and for each Pulse application.

+Add the pulse group to the Solr admin role.
+This assumes Sentry for Solr has been configured with an admin role.
+This step only needs to be done once after install.
+The example below assumes your admin role is named `solradmin`.
+- `solrctl sentry --add-role-group solradmin pulse`

+Create the role and grant for each application.
+In this example, `sample_role` is the name of the Solr role granting query privileges to the collection `sample-app_all` for the Pulse application `sample-app`.
+The `sample-group` group is added to that role.
+- `solrctl sentry --create-role sample_role`
+- `solrctl sentry --grant-privilege sample_role 'collection=sample-app_all->action=Query'`
+- `solrctl sentry --add-role-group sample_role sample_group`

 ## Running the application manually on a cluster